timriley/timriley/README.md

 Currently, I'm:

+- Overhauling dry-system, adding Zeitwerk support and streamlining configuration
+- Beginning early work on adding Zeitwerk support to Hanami 2.0
 - Preparing for the Hanami 2.0.0.alpha2 release! ✨
-- Beginning early investigations of Hanami/dry-system + Zeitwerk